At Home Abortion

 Are you wondering what happens to your body after you take the abortion pill at home?
 Or, what to expect after taking the abortion pill at home?
 You need to be aware that the pill used for home abortion has a “black box” warning, which is the highest level of caution the Food & Drug Administration (FDA) puts on medication.
 See the entire warning here:

 This warning is found on the FDA label:

-- Do Not Buy Mifeprex Over the Internet
+- Do Not Buy pills over the Internet

-- You should not buy Mifeprex over the Internet because you will bypass important safeguards designed to protect your health.
+- You should not buy pills over the Internet because you will bypass important safeguards designed to protect your health.

-- Mifeprex has special safety restrictions on how it is distributed to the public.
+- Pills have special safety restrictions on how it is distributed to the public.
 Also, drugs purchased from foreign Internet sources are not the FDA-approved versions of the drugs, and they are not subject to FDA-regulated manufacturing controls or FDA inspection of manufacturing facilities.

 Note: The abortion pills for a medical abortion are different from emergency contraception, sometimes called the “morning-after pill”.
 Ask your licensed medical provider to explain the difference between the two or call us if you have questions.

 The Pregnancy Care Center does not perform or refer for abortions.

 One of the first steps a licensed medical provider takes before giving a patient any medication is to get a medical history.
 This helps rule out conditions that might make the medication dangerous specifically to you.

 For example, you need a licensed medical provider to check if any of your current or former medications and/or supplements will interact dangerously with the medications used for abortion.
 The medications used in an abortion react badly with numerous medicines and even with certain foods.
 You need a licensed medical provider to tell you what you can safely consume with the pills.